miooim/project_hours/README.md

 # Configuration
 Configuration uses tornado options - see config.py in src directory to configure databases, ports etc...
+Don't forget to configure ldap servers and ports...
 # Run
 python app.py
+Go to web page->hamburger menu->admin->Projects and add some projects...
+Here you ready to work...
 # To do
 Authentication groups
 Better analysis